 Chicken Licken said…, Foxey Loxey said…, Cocky Lockey said…, Loosey Goosey said…

 …and because there are so many people who don’t know, this is a $6 billion industry of people paying full price for token help, if anything at all.
 They are not going college professionals and think anybody out there that has college _____ in their title is a professional and they are not.
 If they regulated this industry like they regulated the medical industry, there would probably be hundreds of thousands of people in jail.

-And I’m talking straight with you right now because I see these bogus college people every day and I see their victims every day.
-I saw them at office building every day and they knew what I thought of them and they never wanted to talk with me.
+And I’m talking straight with you right now because I see these bogus college funding people every day and I see their victims every day.
+I saw them at an office building every day and they knew what I thought of them and they never wanted to talk with me.